 Question: What type of questions are asked in JEE from “salt analysis” chapter?

-Answer: In JEE, the questions asked from salt analysis are direct and knowledge-based.
+Answer: In JEE, the questions asked from the salt analysis are direct and knowledge-based.
 You need to have the knowledge of reactions and the associated colour changes in order to predict the cations and anions.

 - Iron (II) Nitrate